aspose-cells/Aspose.Cells-API-References/english/go-cpp/PivotField/FilterByDate/_index.md

 ## FilterByDate function

-Filters by date setting of row or column pivot field.
+Filters by date values of row or column pivot field.

 ```go